Fusion Mineral Paint provided the paint and supplies for this post. All opinions are my own.

 While I have painted furniture with chalk paint, latex paint and satin enamel paint, this was my first time trying any of the Fusion Mineral products, so I did a lot of research before I started.
 Here is the step-by-step tutorial of everything I did, from beginning to end, so here we go.
 (You can also find the process over in my Instagram Story Highlights).

-How to Paint Furniture With Fusion Mineral Paint
+How to Use Fusion Mineral Paint

 Step 1: Prep Your Piece